noccframework/nocc/README.md

 **Run:**

-`cd scripts; ./run2.py config7.xml noccocc "-t 12 -c 10 -r 256" micro`
+`cd scripts; ./run2.py config7.xml noccocc "-t 12 -c 10 -r 256" micro`,

+where `t` states for thread used, `c` states for coroutine used and `r` is left for workload.

-A template config file is `config_template.xml` is listed in the root directory.
+A template config file:`config_template.xml` is in the root directory.

+***

+**Detailed config:**

+You can modify `src/config.h`, `src/custom_config.h` and `src/app/config.h` to make customization of different running parameters.

+We will soon make a detailed description and better configuration tools for NOCC.

 ***